srbcheema1/Exam_scheduler/README.md

 - room_list - includes `room-name` and `teachers-required` as compulsory attributes.
 Other attributes may follow.

-- teacher_list - includes `teacher-name` and `rank` as compulsory attributes.
+- teachers_list - includes `teacher-name` and `rank` as compulsory attributes.
 Other attributes may follow.

 - schedule_list - A 2D matrix includeing relation between a session and a room, value is 'Y' if room is required on particular session.